TeleAI-mcp/micro-survey-tool-g3sx/README.md

-# micro-survey-tool-g3sx
+# Micro Survey Tool G3Sx

-A survey and feedback platform for modern development workflows
+A survey and feedback platform for modern development workflows.